Jack Pitt

 Pitt spent more than 50 years at Bristol Rovers as a player, coach and groundsman.
 He was part of the half back line "Pitt, Warren and Sampson" that guided the Rovers to promotion to Division Two in 1953 and sustained them in their early years there.
 A hard tackling half-back, Jackie was known for his rivalry with Bristol City's equally tough defender, Ernie Peacock.

-Jack Pitt gave his life to his beloved club Bristol Rovers.
-On 3 April 2021, Pitt was the sixth player to be inducted into the recently created Bristol Rovers Hall of Fame.
+J On 3 April 2021, Pitt was the sixth player to be inducted into the recently created Bristol Rovers Hall of Fame.